PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 ## Create a Prefect Cloud API key

-While still in Prefect Cloud UI, create a Prefect Cloud API key if you don't already have one.
+While in the Prefect Cloud UI, create a Prefect Cloud API key if you don't already have one.
 Click on your profile avatar picture, then click your name to go to your profile settings, click [API Keys](https://app.prefect.cloud/my/api-keys) and hit the plus button to create a new API key here.
 Make sure to store it safely along with your other passwords, ideally via a password manager.
 ## Deploy a worker using Helm